BenjaminMpoyi/ws_to_kafka/README.md

 Running the Server
 ------------------

-First, run the app using `sbt run` and choose the third option, which should look something like ' [3] com.pkinsky.StreamingUpload'.
+First, run the app using `sbt run` and choose the third option, which should look something like `[3] com.pkinsky.StreamingUpload`.
 Once the server is running, open 'localhost:9000' using your browser.
-The server should serve up a simple test page that logs events once per second.
+The server should serve up a simple blank test page that logs events once per second.
 You can verify that messages are being sent using the developer console.
 Leave this page open.

 To confirm that our events are making it to Kafka, let's create a simple listener that consumes messages from our event topic and prints them using println.